-These smoked bbq beans are one of our favorite summer side dishes.
+These smoker baked beans are one of our favorite summer sides.
 But, summer parties are the perfect time to bring along a variety of dishes.

-Have you had a chance to try our Corn and Black Bean Tortellini Salad?
-It’s a simple recipe that kicks up the traditional salsa to a whole new level.
+Corn and Black Bean Tortellini Salad is a simple recipe that kicks up the traditional salsa to a whole new level.

 Or, you might want to try these Italian Style Crockpot Beans.
 The flavor is absolutely incredible.